cghr-toronto/msa-2024-internship/tutorial/README.md

 brew install --cask visual-studio-code
 ```

+### Step 1.3: Installing the Python Extension in VSCode

+In order to use Python in VSCode, we need the [Python Extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python) installed in VSCode if it has not been installed already.

+Launch the `Visual Studio Code` program, on the left hand sidebar (with the icons), hover over the icons and you will see one named `Extensions`.

+Click on `Extensions`, look up `python`, find the `Python` extension from Microsoft, and click `Install` if it has not yet been installed.

+This extension allows VSCode to interact with your installed Python software.

 ## Step 2: Setup

 The second step is to setup a development environment with Git and VSCode by: